 Juggling special diets along with the craziness of back-to-school isn’t easy, and sometimes it isn’t cheap.
 Making sure your kids are nourished midday for best learning is worth the effort, though, and you can definitely pack a lunch to help them eat well while you spend less.

-Gluten-Free School Lunch Ideas
+Gluten Free Lunch Ideas

 When you can’t pack a sandwich, what can you pack?
 Think outside the bread.
 Turn the sandwich inside out and present the contents in a new way (bread is just a carb-filled vehicle for the good stuff inside anyway).